learnk8s/learnk8s.io/src/requests-limits/content.md

 _Is there a way to collect those metrics and use them to compute a value for requests and limits?_

-## Analysing requests and limits for live apps
+## Analysing requests and limits for running apps automatically

 It's usually common to have a metrics server and a database to store your metrics.